Aldart Baatryn Khot

 Nine-Dragon scowled and muttered, obviously delaying the painful moment of accepting the deal.
 Then his eyes went wide as he looked over the apparent Russian’s shoulder.
 Mikhail looked back himself; two men in court dress were approaching in a rumble of hooves, mounted and with their bodyguards riding behind them.

 Court dress meant deels too, but the calf-length coats were dark silk—midnight blue and black respectively—gorgeously embroidered, fastened at the shoulder with buttons of carved jade and precious metals; the baggy pants were finest wool cloth, and the beaded boots with upturned toes were almost as expensive-looking as the jeweled hilts of the dao sabers that hung from tooled belts over their sashes.
 The round point-topped hats on their heads had bands of ermine at their bases and bound-up flaps of the same fur that would cover ears and face in what locals considered really cold weather.

-The locals hunted wolves with those eagles, and the leaders among the Russian immigrants had taken it up with a convert’s enthusiasm, like many other local customs.
+The locals in some parts of Mongolia hunted wolves with those eagles, and the leaders among the Russian immigrants had taken it up with a convert’s enthusiasm, like many other local customs.
 A good many had followed von Ungern-Sternberg’s example and become Buddhists, too, though others clung to Orthodoxy all the more strongly.
 The considerable surplus of males among the influx often married Mongol women, something else the Khan had done, and he encouraged others to follow suit.

 Both faces looked hard enough to produce commercial quantities of gravel by headbutting a cliff.